 2. Charge Your AirPods Pro

-One of the simplest and fastest way to solve this problem is to ensure that you both charge AirPods.
-This way really works for me, so it’s working for you hopefully.
+One of the simplest and fastest ways to solve this problem is to ensure that you charge both AirPods.
+This way works for me, so it’s working for you, hopefully.

 The two AirPods must be put in your case and attached to an original cable.
 Wait about 10 minutes after you have done this to charge them.

-You can now take both of them out and see how this strategy succeeded.
-If only one of your AirPods still has sound/music, then proceed to the next solution.
+You can now take both out and see how this strategy succeeded.
+If only one of your AirPods has sound/music, proceed to the next solution.